HTA Supporting Information

 |(i)||Attention||This section has not been completed but is not mandatory|

 We strongly advise applicants at this point to check that all sections are completed and the correct documents have been uploaded into the system as they cannot be altered once submitted.

 Once all sections have been completed and show as green ticks (or as a yellow advisory exclamation mark) a submit button will appear in the top left hand corner of the page and the form can be submitted to the HTA.

 You will then receive an automated confirmation email from the HTA.
 If you do not receive an email please contact us immediately as there may be an issue with your submission.

 Seven days prior to the closing date you will receive an email reminder that you have an open application (i.e. not submitted).
 The HTA Programme no longer supports ‘rolling over’ of applications to a subsequent call.

-If, after carefully reading all the instructions, you still have difficulties completing your application, please visit the NIHR website which has various supporting documents available.
+If, after carefully reading all the instructions, you still have difficulties completing your application, please visit the HTA section of the NIHR website which has various supporting documents available.

 Any questions, queries or requests for clarification in relation to the call you are applying to should be to one of the following e-mail addresses with the reference number and title for the call for proposals as the email header.